-In the event that we notify you in writing that we elect to terminate this Letter of Credit, you may at any time within the thirty (30) days before the termination date demand payment of the entire Amount of this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit VI attached hereto.
+In the event that we send notice to you in writing that we elect to terminate this Letter of Credit, you may at any time within the thirty (30) days before the termination date demand payment of theremaining balance under this Letter of Credit upon presentation of (a) your written demand for payment containing the text of Exhibit I attached hereto, and (b) your statement containing the text of Exhibit VI attached hereto.
 The demand rights in this paragraph are in addition to any other rights under this Letter of Credit.

 Notwithstanding our ability to terminate this Letter of Credit on the terms set forth above, this Letter of Credit is otherwise irrevocable and unconditional.